 5. Explore the Luxembourg Gardens

-The Luxembourg Gardens are home to Luxembourg Palace, where the French Senate sits, as well as 25 hectares of gardens, over 100 statues, a majestic forest and enormous decorative pond.
+The Luxembourg Gardens are home to Luxembourg Palace, where the French Senate sits, as well as 25 hectares of gardens, over 100 statues, a majestic forest, and an enormous decorative pond.
 Here you can admire the magnificent palace, take a free guided tour, enjoy free photographic exhibitions or one of the frequent concerts in the bandstand.
 If you are in Paris with kids, the best things to do are play at the incredible playground, ride the carousel, watch a puppet show or sail a model boat on the pond.

 Take a stroll around the central gardens in front of the palace to view 20 sculptures of French queens and famous women.
 Or explore deeper into the gardens to discover the verdant Medici Fountain or dramatic Fountain of the Observatory.
 These grand yet peaceful gardens are a calming place to escape the busy Paris streets and breathe the fresh, rose-scented air.